S. J. Suryah: 2007–2015: Career fluctuations

 Suryah announced he would re-begin work on his directorial venture Puli, but would instead make it as a Telugu film and Pawan Kalyan would play the lead role.
-Produced by Singanamala Ramesh, he signed on A. R. Rahman to compose the film's music, while newcomer Nikeesha Patel was selected to play the lad actress.
+Produced by Singanamala Ramesh, he signed on A. R. Rahman to compose the film's music, while newcomer Nikeesha Patel was selected to play the lead actress.
 The film took close to three years to produce and was faced delays at regular intervals.
 The film was finally released in September 2010 and received negative reviews from critics.
 A reviewer from Sify.com noted "the main problem with the film is that it does not have a credible story or script", adding that Suryah "has done a haphazard work in his writing.
 There is absolutely no consistency in characterization".
 Another critic noted Suryah "fails in the screenplay department" and the film has loopholes galore, labelling it as a "disappointment".

 In between directorial commitments, he played guest roles in Shankar's Nanban (2012) and as a film director in the horror Pizza 2: The Villa (2013).
 In 2011, Suryah announced that he would restart Isai and would compose music for the film himself after being recommended by A.R.
 Rahman, describing it as a "musical" which would explore the battle between a veteran and an emerging music composer.
 In May 2012, the film's first look posters were revealed, with Sulagna Panigrahi, an Oriya television and film actress introduced in the leading role under the new name Savithri.
 The film was shot for more than two years, undergoing a notable change in the film's antagonist from Prakash Raj to Sathyaraj in the midst of production.
 Suryah trained as a musician by taking lessons lasting up to ten hours for a six-month stretch.
 Isai finished post-production work in late 2014 and had a theatrical release in early 2015.